No, you should not take the update.

 Flash no more

-Adobe Flash, a technology that used to be a critical component of many websites, has a long history of bugs and vulnerabilities.
-Even in its heyday, leveraging a Flash vulnerability was one of the primary ways scammers distributed malware.
+Adobe Flash, a technology that once was a critical component of many websites, has a long history of bugs and vulnerabilities.
+Even in its heyday, scammers leveraged Flash vulnerabilities as a primary way to distribute malware.

-Flash never really got any better.
-Bugs would be fixed and vulnerabilities patched, but it seemed like a never-ending stream of opportunities for malware authors.
+Bugs were fixed and vulnerabilities patched, but it seemed like a never-ending stream of opportunities for malware authors.

 Flash was cool.
 Flash was powerful.
 Flash was dangerous.